The Divine Miss M: Commercial performance

 The Divine Miss M reached the Top Ten on Billboards album chart and was later awarded a Platinum Disc by the RIAA, It featured three hit singles—"Do You Want to Dance?", "Friends", and "Boogie Woogie Bugle Boy"—the third of which became Midler's first No. 1 Adult Contemporary hit.
 In 1973, the album won Midler a Grammy Award for Best New Artist.
-"Do You Want to Dance?", "Boogie Woogie Bugle Boy" and "Friends" were all Top 40 hit singles from the album, with "Boogie Woogie Bugle Boy" climbing to #8 on the Billboard Hot 100 and reaching #1 on Billboard's Adult Contemporary chart.
+"Do You Want to Dance?", "Boogie Woogie Bugle Boy" and "Friends" were all Top 40 hit singles from the album, with "Boogie Woogie Bugle Boy" climbing to No. 8 on the Billboard Hot 100 and reaching No. 1 on Billboard's Adult Contemporary chart.